-At Ohio State, the field of Ancient History is broadly defined both geographically and chronologically.
+At Ohio State, the field of Ancient Mediterranean History is broadly defined both geographically and chronologically.
 It includes the study of Greek and Roman history as well as the history of Late Antiquity and the East Roman (or Byzantine) Empire.
 We are especially strong in the areas of intellectual, religious, cultural, and social history.